Pennsylvania Senate OKs bill targeting repeat DUI offenders - Philly

-The Senate voted unanimously Wednesday to send the bill to the House.
+The Senate voted 45-4 on Wednesday to send the bill to the House.

 Currently, a drunk driver who kills someone faces a three-year mandatory sentence.
 Under the bill, that sentence would rise to five years in prison for a repeat drunk driver and to seven years in prison for someone who has two or more prior drunk-driving convictions.

-Note: This story has been corrected to show that the vote on the bill was 45-4, not unanimous.